- What does this guide cover?

 - Bank account information and Credit card numbers

 - Access to the user’s device without their consent (for example, through malware)

 - Social Security numbers

 Some fraud techniques to watch out for include:

 - Illegitimate third-party applications.
 These rogue applications may appear similar to other third-party applications but are designed specifically to gather information.
 This information may be sold to marketers but could also be useful in committing identity theft.
 These applications may appear as games, quizzes or questionnaires in the format of “What Kind of Famous Person Are You?”

 - False connection requests.
 Scammers may create fake accounts on social networks and then solicit others to connect with them.
 These fake accounts may use the names of real people, including acquaintances, or may be entirely imaginary.
 Once the connection request is accepted, a scammer may be able to see restricted and private information on a user’s profile.

-Malware (malicious software) is a term that describes a wide range of programs that install on a user’s computer often through the use of trickery.
+Malware (malicious software) is a term that describes a wide range of programs that install on a user’s computer or smartphone, often through the use of trickery.
 Malware can spread quickly on a social network, infecting the computer of a user and then spreading to his or her contacts.
-This is because the malware may appear to come from a trusted contact, and thus users are more likely to click on links and/or download malicious programs.
+This is because the malware may appear to come from a trusted contact, and as a result users are more likely to click on links and/or download malicious programs.

 Some common techniques used in spreading malware include: